Taare Zameen Par: Development

 Khan and Gupte first met in college.
 Khan has said that he admired Gupte's abilities as an actor, writer, and painter.
-Three years before the film's release, Gupte brought Khan to the project as a producer and actor.
+Three years before the film's release, Gupte brought Khan to the project as a producer.
+Gupte originally envisioned Akshaye Khanna as Ram and hoped that Khan could put him in touch with Khanna, since Khan and Khanna had recently collaborated in Dil Chahta Hai (2001).
+However, this changed after Khan expressed interest in playing the role.
 Gupte himself was to direct, but the first week's dailies were a great disappointment to Khan, who "lost faith in Amole and his capability of translating on screen what he had so beautifully written on paper".
 Khan was on the verge of withdrawing his participation in the film because of these "creative differences", but Gupte kept him on board by stepping down as director.
-Contrary to Khan's claim, Gupte lashed out saying that after the wrap-up party, Khan announced that he was the director of the film, despite Gupte acting as director.
+Contrary to Khan's claim, Gupte lashed out saying that after the wrap-up party, Khan announced that he was the director of the film, despite Gupte acting as the director.
 Had it been necessary to hire a third party, production would have been postponed for 6–8 months as the new director prepared for the film.
 Keen to keep Safary as Ishaan—the actor might have aged too much for the part had production been delayed—Khan took over the role of director.
 Taare Zameen Par was Khan's first experience in the dual role of actor and director.
 He has admitted that the transition was challenging, stating that while he had always wanted to direct a film, it was unknown territory for him.
 Gupte remained on set, "guiding [Khan] and, at times, even correcting [him]".